kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

 ## Reviewers vs assignees

-- In a GitHub PR mark people as reviewers and leave the assignee field empty
+- In a GitHub PR, mark people as reviewers and leave the assignee field empty
 - The difference between reviewers and assignees is explained [here](https://stackoverflow.com/questions/41087206)
 - In a few words assignees are people that are requested to merge the branch after the PR, when they are different from the reviewers

-## Reviewers and authors interactions
+## Reviewer and author interactions

 - If the reviewer's comment is clear to the author and agreed upon
   - The author addresses the comment with a code change and _after_ changing the